Thebys/altsync/readme.txt

 Yes, especially when using the "Update ALL alt text" mode, which can make widespread changes to your content.
 Always backup your database before performing bulk operations.

-= How can I use the API endpoint with external applications? =
+= How can I use the API endpoints with external applications? =

-The plugin provides a REST API endpoint at `/wp-json/altsync/v1/sync-image` that can be called with a POST request.
-You need to authenticate using WordPress application passwords.
-The endpoint accepts two parameters:
+The plugin provides REST API endpoints for integration with external applications:

+1. **Sync endpoint**: `/wp-json/altsync/v1/sync-image` (POST) that can be called to synchronize alt text for a specific image.
+Requires authentication using WordPress application passwords.

-- `attachment_id`: The ID of the image in the Media Library
-- `sync_mode`: Either 'empty' (safer mode) or 'all' (aggressive mode)
+2. **Status endpoint**: `/wp-json/altsync/v1/status` (GET) that allows checking if the plugin is active and ready to use.
+This endpoint is publicly accessible and doesn't require authentication.

+Refer to the API documentation for more details.

 == Screenshots ==

 1. The bulk synchronization page with dry run preview.

 == Changelog ==

+= 0.4.1 =
+*   Added status check endpoint at `/wp-json/altsync/v1/status` to allow external applications to verify plugin availability.
+*   Updated API documentation with comprehensive examples and best practices.

 = 0.4.0 =
 *   Added REST API endpoint for external applications to trigger alt text synchronization.